BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 This section of the survey was used to collect information about all participants.
 Participants could run alone or in teams of two elements.
 In total, this event had twelve participants divided into eight teams.

-1. What is your name?

-  - Fabian Naef
-  - Pedro Rocha
-  - Ivo Pires
-  - CLAUDE-ROGER ISMAN
-  - Vitor Paiva
-  - Pedro Cipriano
-  - Adriano da Conceição Anastácio
-  - Diogo Pereira
-  - Filipe Correia
-  - Luis Oliveira
-  - Raquel Cristóvão
-  - Tiago Mourão Lopes

-2. How old are you?
+1. How old are you?

   - 20 (3)
   - 23 (3)